 Urban Poverty:

 Since income measures the potential consumption of the household or the individual, consumption expenditure is taken as the proxy measure of poverty for income in India.
 Although urban areas present real opportunities for poor people, they also create and feed the conditions within which poverty spreads.
 On the positive side, economic growth, which is partially driven by urban development, increases the incomes of poor people.
 In addition, cities have the resources to improve the conditions within which people live and work, and they create the context within which poor people can demand and obtain redress from political and bureaucratic systems.
 Urban population increases are in part fuelled by rural-urban migration as people seek new employment and livelihood opportunities in urban areas.
-Right Track works with them to uplift their living status through holistic approach that they can enjoy their lives with dignity.
+Right Track works with them to uplift their living status through a holistic approach so that they can enjoy their lives with dignity.

 Working with Homeless Population;